dsnopek/godot-docs/tutorials/scripting/gdextension/gdextension_c_example.rst

 .. image:: img/gdextension_c_running.webp

 Voilà!
 We have a custom node running in Godot.
-However, it does not do anything and have Nothing different than the regular node.
+However, it does not do anything and has nothing different than a regular ``Sprite2D`` node.
 We will fix that next by adding custom methods and properties.

 Custom methods